 The threat is even greater from staff with malicious intent, with some estimates placing 85 per cent of data losses at the door of employees.
 These activities are generally achieved with normal levels of access to company data and systems:

-The corresponding amendment to Article 13(1) gives Member States the option of effectively forcing employers to prove intent in employee cases to recover damages.
+In this regard, note that Article 14 of the Directive gives Member States the option of effectively forcing employers to prove intent in employee cases to recover damages.
 If that is adopted, it will reduce the effectiveness of the Directive to properly compensate businesses in cases of employee trade secret theft.
 This will compel employers to rely more on the employee contract to ensure they are properly protected.

 The requirement to take 'reasonable steps' to protect trade secrets will introduce a greater legal impetus for businesses to take more interest in, and place better controls on, the security around their commercially valuable information throughout their supply chains.
 It will focus similar attention on licensees, franchise holders and other business partners, who will also need to be required to observe mandated security arrangements for the information.
 This is not always taken seriously by international businesses, however, as confirmed by PwC in its report 'Key Findings from the 2013 US State of Cybercrime Survey' (June 2013):